hacker1649/todo-master/README.md

+# Todo App - React and Redux

+This simple Todo project, built using Redux, allows users to manage their tasks efficiently.
+It provides three core functionalities: adding, removing, and editing todos, ensuring seamless state management with Redux for a smooth user experience.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).